Spectral density of correlated random matrices and nonmonotonic stability in hetero-associative memory networks

-It is interesting to observe that the density function is symmetric about the origin, whereas its boundary contour is determined by an ellipse that is not necessarily centered at the origin.
-Also note that a direct calculation confirms that the integral of the bulk density is correctly normalized \cite{supplementary} as
+\end{widetext} which reproduces the density function obtained in previous studies on the non-Hermitian generalization of the Marchenko–Pastur law\cite{kanzieper2010non,akemann2021non,baron2025path}.
+A direct calculation confirms that the integral of the bulk density is correctly normalized \cite{supplementary} as

-Although this result is obvious from the definition, it is still fascinating that an elliptical region of a function symmetric about the origin precisely satisfies this relationship.

 To validate the theoretical results, we numerically evaluate the eigenvalues of a randomly generated matrix $J$ with $ N = 5000$.
 Figure \ref{fig_check} clearly shows that the theoretical prediction accurately explains the numerical results.
-Moreover, the results demonstrate the self-averaging property of the matrix ensemble, as the eigenspectrum of a single realization closely agrees with the theoretical expression for the spectrum, which is defined as the ensemble average.

-As mentioned previously, the spectral density unifies two branches of known eigenvalue distributions and reproduces them as special cases.
-To illustrate this, first, we consider the limit $\tau\to 1$, where the matrix $J$ becomes symmetric because $U=V$.
-In this limit, the elliptical region shaping the bulk density collapses onto the real axis, and integrating Eq.~\eqref{rho} over $y$ recovers the Marchenko--Pastur law:
+As mentioned previously, we can also confirm both theoretically and numerically that the spectral density unifies two known eigenvalue distributions, namely the Marchenko–Pastur law and the elliptic law, by reproducing them as special cases \cite{supplementary} (Fig.~\ref{fig_relation}).